 Cassidy Arch, Capitol Reef National Park

-Christina Román of Explore now or never
+Christina Román from Explore now or never

-Capitol Reef National Park is truly one of the top highlights on a Utah National Parks road trip.
-This beautiful park doesn’t get the love it should from tourists.
+Capitol Reef National Park is truly one of the top highlights of a Utah National Parks road trip.
+This beautiful park doesn’t get the love it should come from tourists.
 In fact, many people drive the Scenic Drive on their way to more famous places like Arches, Zion, and Bryce National Parks.

 But with its steep cliffs, canyons, domes, and bridges, it’s breathtaking!
 And nothing compares to the grandeur of the natural sandstone Cassidy Arch here.
 Named after Butch Cassidy, it towers 400 feet above the Scenic Drive with unforgettable panoramic views of the valley below.

 The best way to fully appreciate the scale of this natural wonder is to hike the Cassidy Arch Trail.
 Hikers will earn this view by climbing 666 feet in elevation over numerous switchbacks.
-It’s a strenuous 3.1-mile out-and-back hike that takes a little under two hours total.
+It’s a strenuous 3.1-mile out-and-back hike that takes a little under two hours in total.

-The best way to celebrate your ascent?
+What is the best way to celebrate your ascent?
 Stop for a world-famous slice of homemade pie at nearby Gifford House in the tiny town of Fruita…within the park.
 It’s a historic home once occupied by early Mormon settlers.
 Today, bakers from nearby Torrey deliver pies daily for famished hikers.

 Natural Bridges National Monument